tstenner1/Visualizing-Data-With-Leaflet/README.md

 ### Part 2: More Advanced Data Visualizaton

-The USGS wants you to plot a second data set on your map to illustrate the relationship between tectonic plates and seismic activity.
-You will need to pull in a second data set and visualize it along side your original set of data.
-Data on tectonic plates can be found at <https://github.com/fraxen/tectonicplates>.
+For part 2, I plot a second data set on my map to illustrate the relationship between tectonic plates and seismic activity.
+I needed to pull in a second data set and visualize it along side my original set of data.

-In this step we are going to..
+In this part I execute the following:

-* Plot a second data set on our map.
+* Plot a second data set on my map.

-* Add a number of base maps to choose from as well as separate out our two different data sets into overlays that can be turned on and off independently.
+* Add a number of base maps to choose from as well as separate out two different data sets into overlays that can be turned on and off independently.

-* Add layer controls to our map.
+* Add layer controls to my map.

 ![5-Advanced](Images/5-Advanced.png)